RAF Wainfleet: 1952 mid-air collision

+1974 Buccaneer crash

+On Monday 11 November 1974 at 5pm, Buccaneer 'XV351' from 809 Naval Air Squadron of HMS Ark Royal crashed, with the pilot killed, Lieutenant Stephen Kershaw 28 from Sheffield.
+The navigator injured his back.
+Two seamen dived into the sea to save the navigator, 24 year old John Holland and 21 year old Michael Green; Michael Green later received the King’s Gallantry Medal.

 1975 F-111 crash

 On Wednesday 5 November 1975 at 4.11 pm, F-111 '68-0060' had a bird strike over the range.
 Both pilots ejected, who were picked up by two Boston fishermen and were taken to the Pilgrim Hospital.